ashishagarwal2023/freegpt.js.org/README.md

 <script src="https://cdn.jsdelivr.net/gh/ashishagarwal2023/freegptjs/src/freegpt.min.js"></script>
 ```

-> Remove .min from the src to recieve a pure version, which is not optimizer for production.
+> Remove .min from the src to recieve a pure version, which is not optimized for production.

 ## 💻 Usage